Find Affordable College Courses

 The excellent associate degree programs at Gateway Community and Technical College helped the school earn the #3 place on this year’s ranking of the best value liberal arts / sciences and humanities schools in Kentucky.
 Gateway is a small public school located in the suburb of Florence.

-In-state tuition fees for undergraduate students at Gateway are $4,568 per year.
+The average tuition and fees for an in-state undergraduate at Gateway are $4,568 a year.

-A rank of #4 on this year’s list means Elizabethtown Community and Technical College is a great value for liberal arts / sciences and humanities students working on their associate degree.
-Located in the city of Elizabethtown, Elizabethtown Community and Technical College is a public school with a moderately-sized student population.
+Out of the 21 schools in Kentucky that were part of this year’s ranking, Elizabethtown Community and Technical College landed the # 4 spot on the list.
+Located in the city of Elizabethtown, Elizabethtown Community and Technical College is a public college with a moderately-sized student population.

-In-state tuition fees for undergraduate students at Elizabethtown Community and Technical College are $4,488 per year.
+The average tuition and fees for an in-state undergraduate at Elizabethtown Community and Technical College are $4,488 a year.

-Full Liberal Arts / Sciences & Humanities at Elizabethtown Community and Technical College Report
+Read full report on Liberal Arts / Sciences & Humanities at Elizabethtown Community and Technical College

 The excellent associate degree programs at Southcentral Kentucky Community and Technical College helped the school earn the #5 place on this year’s ranking of the best value liberal arts / sciences and humanities schools in Kentucky.
 Located in the small city of Bowling Green, SKYCTC is a public college with a small student population.